AnnaGenina/pyGravSphere/README.md

 In terms of the functionality, the updates will include:

-* UnFix the number of stars per bin (currently constant at 15 stars per bin.
-In my first ever paper I did Jeans analysis based on 13 stars.
-Not ideal.)
 * Flexible number of power law bins
 * Multiple tracer populations
 * Proper motions data